daniol/dinahosting-letsencrypt/README.md

 apt-get install certbot curl jq git
 ```

+## How to obtain Dinahosting API

+1. Register API access on https://dinahosting.com/api
+2. Use thec ontrol panel access details as API credentials

 ## Installation

-Execute the following command to download the scripts to some folder:
+Execute the following command to download the scripts to some folder **which is only readable by root**:

 ```
 git clone https://github.com/daniol/dinahosting-letsencrypt.git